Turquoise Hill Resources (NYSE:TRQ) Trading Down 4.8%

-TRQ has been the subject of several analyst reports.
-Macquarie raised shares of Turquoise Hill Resources from a “neutral” rating to an “outperform” rating in a research note on Thursday.
-BMO Capital Markets raised their price objective on shares of Turquoise Hill Resources from C$11.50 to C$20.00 in a research note on Thursday.
-Royal Bank of Canada lifted their price target on shares of Turquoise Hill Resources from C$21.00 to C$25.00 and gave the company a “sector perform” rating in a research note on Wednesday.
-Canaccord Genuity Group raised shares of Turquoise Hill Resources from a “hold” rating to a “buy” rating and lifted their price target for the company from C$21.00 to C$28.00 in a research note on Tuesday.
-Finally, Canaccord Genuity Group raised shares of Turquoise Hill Resources from a “hold” rating to a “buy” rating and lifted their price target for the company from $21.00 to $28.00 in a research note on Tuesday.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $21.61.
+Several research firms have recently weighed in on TRQ. decreased their price target on shares of Turquoise Hill Resources from C$14.00 to C$12.50 and set a “sell” rating for the company in a research note on Thursday, November 4th.
+Macquarie raised shares of Turquoise Hill Resources from a “neutral” rating to an “outperform” rating in a report on Thursday.
+TD Securities raised shares of Turquoise Hill Resources from a “hold” rating to a “speculative buy” rating in a report on Tuesday.
+Citigroup raised shares of Turquoise Hill Resources from a “sell” rating to a “hold” rating and lifted their price objective for the company from C$12.50 to C$21.00 in a report on Monday, January 10th.
+Finally, Canaccord Genuity Group raised shares of Turquoise Hill Resources from a “hold” rating to a “buy” rating and lifted their price objective for the company from $21.00 to $28.00 in a report on Tuesday.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $21.61.

-A number of hedge funds have recently modified their holdings of the stock.
-Van ECK Associates Corp increased its holdings in Turquoise Hill Resources by 10.3% during the fourth quarter.
-Van ECK Associates Corp now owns 18,520 shares of the basic materials company’s stock valued at $305,000 after buying an additional 1,734 shares during the period.
-National Bank of Canada FI purchased a new position in Turquoise Hill Resources in the fourth quarter worth $361,000.
-Laffer Tengler Investments purchased a new position in Turquoise Hill Resources in the third quarter worth $149,000.
-Janus Henderson Group PLC purchased a new position in Turquoise Hill Resources in the third quarter worth $246,000.
-Finally, Voloridge Investment Management LLC purchased a new position in Turquoise Hill Resources in the third quarter worth $684,000.
-34.39% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Van ECK Associates Corp grew its holdings in Turquoise Hill Resources by 10.3% in the fourth quarter.
+Van ECK Associates Corp now owns 18,520 shares of the basic materials company’s stock worth $305,000 after purchasing an additional 1,734 shares during the last quarter.
+Newbridge Financial Services Group Inc. purchased a new stake in shares of Turquoise Hill Resources during the second quarter valued at $35,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its holdings in shares of Turquoise Hill Resources by 1.6% during the third quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 165,508 shares of the basic materials company’s stock valued at $2,445,000 after buying an additional 2,577 shares during the last quarter.
+The Manufacturers Life Insurance Company grew its holdings in shares of Turquoise Hill Resources by 2.3% during the third quarter.
+The Manufacturers Life Insurance Company now owns 154,494 shares of the basic materials company’s stock valued at $2,894,000 after buying an additional 3,514 shares during the last quarter.
+Finally, Franklin Resources Inc. grew its holdings in shares of Turquoise Hill Resources by 4.9% during the second quarter.
+Franklin Resources Inc. now owns 76,360 shares of the basic materials company’s stock valued at $1,288,000 after buying an additional 3,576 shares during the last quarter.
+34.39% of the stock is currently owned by institutional investors and hedge funds.

 Turquoise Hill Resources Ltd. engages in the exploration and development of mineral properties.
 It focuses on Oyu Tolgoi Copper-Gold Mine.
 The company was founded by Robert Martin Friedland on January 25, 1994 and is headquartered in Montreal, Canada.